Bread80/CPC_Keyboards/Keyswitch_CPC464_SMT/README.md

 4. Stabilisers

 Check the manufacturers instructions.
-Pre-assembled ones are fairly straighforward, others are an IQ test which we often fail at on the first go.
+Pre-assembled ones are fairly straightforward, others are an IQ test which we often fail at on the first go.
 If the key doesn't press down properly you failed too.

 5. Keyswitches (if not using sockets)